Rhinemann/mage-hack/Core.md

 Knack with creating and repairing things.
 From creating works of art, to fixing an automobile, Crafts is the Skill to use.

 *Suggested Specialties:* Automotive, Cosmetics, Fashion, Forging, Graffiti, Jury-Rigging, Painting, Perfumery, Repair, Sculpting.

+#### Esoterica

+Esoteric knowledge comes in many forms: astrology, angelography, fortune-telling, yoga, herbalism, demonology, the lore of stones, even the secret code languages of occult societies.
+For centuries, such mysteries were the province of selected initiates; these days, it’s relatively easy to find the basics in any decent bookstore or website.
+Even so, the deeper levels remain obscure to all but the most devoted students of the art.
+Anyone can take a yoga class in the modern world, but the more arcane applications of that art demand years of practice, study, and devotion.

+Esoterica Knowledge reflects your pursuit of esoteric disciplines and, by extension, provides instruments for your magickal focus.
+The Skill’s overall rating reflects your general knowledge of arcane subjects, whereas each specialty reflects your expertise within a certain field.
+Unlike the Occult – which reflects an understanding of “secret history” and shadow-cultures – Esoterica represents the practical application of unusual fields.
+Occult can teach your character who Aleister Crowley was, while Esoterica helps her understand what Crowley did… and to use those principles herself.

+Given an opportunity to study and practice an art, any character can learn Esoterica.
+Although such disciplines don’t give magickal powers to unAwakened characters, the Knowledge lets them use mundane applications – teaching yoga classes, doing horoscopes, deciphering alchemical texts and so forth.
+Understanding the principles of bakemono-jutsu – the ninja “ghost technique” – won’t make you invisible, for instance, but a specialty in that esoteric technique would let you add it to your Stealth Skill rolls.

+*Suggested Specialties:* Yoga, Tantra, Herbalism, Kabbalah, Fortune-Telling, Hypnosis, Astrology, Celestiography, Demonology, Sacred Geometry, Gematria, Goetia, Prophecies, Omens, T’ai Chi, I Ching, Stone Lore, Alchemy, Symbolism, Transhumanist Theory, Esoteric Musicology, Bakemono-Jutsu, Iconology, Numerology, Voodoo, Crystalmancy, Tarot, specific arcane languages (Enochian, In-o-Musubi, the Language of Flowers, etc.).

 #### Investigation